Build a Homelab server using an old laptop

 iface vmbr0 inet6 auto

-In the future, if you want to add new port forwarding, you only need to modify this file:
+Subsequently, if you want to add new port forwarding rules, you just need to modify this file:

 1